apples.jpg

 Did you ever think there could be ‘drama’ in science?
 Well, then let me tell you a bit about CRISPR-Cas9.
 CRISPR and Cas9 were first discovered in 1993 and the results of the first application in a lab were published in 2012.

-Coincidentally, at that time two different groups of scientists were working on the technique in their respective labs.
-Both applied for a patent, which ended up in a downright not-so-dramatic fight.
-Both were researching the implications of CRISPR-Cas9 for plants and humans, and it became a slightly dramatic battle of who publishes it first or who has more novelty of the technique.
-1 It’s been a battle of words and lawyers, but luckily no fists were used.
+Coincidentally, at that time, two different groups of scientists were working on the technique in their respective labs.
+Both applied for a patent, ending in conflict.
+Both were researching the implications of CRISPR-Cas9 for plants and humans, and it became a slightly dramatic battle of who would publish it first or who had more novelty of the technique.
+1 It’s been a battle of words and lawyers, but as far as we know, no fists were used.

 So, what did these scientists discover?
 Read on to learn more about CRISPR-Cas9.